jerrychen04/cs4775proj/README.md

 ## Run NN Model/Topology Predictions (from this paper: https://www.biorxiv.org/content/10.1101/2023.07.12.548770v1.article-metrics):

-**DISCLAIMER: We refactored the NN repository to WORKS FOR WINDOWS 11+ currently as our team members used windows instead of mac/linux.
-If you want the original linux/mac compatability consult the repository in the paper**
+**DISCLAIMER: We refactored the NN repository to WORKS FOR WINDOWS 11+ currently as our team members used windows instead of mac/linux.**

+If you want the original linux/mac compatability consult the repository in the paper and re-run the .py scripts from below.

 Run this to create an instance of quartet-pattern-counter-v1.1.exe if you don't have one already (should be a build currently in the neural_network folder)
 ```
 cd neural_network